jamzi/devhealth/content/blog/food-scraper/index.md

 ### Overview

-I'm pretty happy with current tech stack and the functionallity of the app.
-It's great to have a small monorepo and a simple deployment proccess using Zeit Now.
+I'm pretty happy with current tech stack and the functionality of the app.
+It's great to have a small monorepo and a simple deployment process using Zeit Now.

 ![Food scraper](./food-scraper.png)

-I can also easily add or remove restaurants and write custom scraper for each one.
+I can also easily add or remove restaurants and write a custom scraper for each one.

 If you want to check out the project, you can find it on [GitHub](....).